Island Records: Under Universal Music Group

 However, in 2001, UMG was merged with French company Vivendi S.A. to create Vivendi Universal S.A.; but the music company remains under the name Universal Music Group (UMG).

-In the US, Island became a predominantly pop/rock label, as their urban artists were assigned to either Def Jam or Def Soul, a new Island/Def Jam R&B imprint.
+In the US, Island became a predominantly pop/rock label, as its urban artists were assigned to either Def Jam or Def Soul, a new Island/Def Jam R&B imprint.
 Following the takeover of Island by UMG, flagship band U2 were dissatisfied after chief Jason Iley moved to the Mercury label in the mid-2000s and signed with Mercury for the UK and Interscope Records for the US.
 However, successful artists such as Tricky and PJ Harvey were impressed by the label and signed on as artists.
 Tricky explained: "I knew I could get freedom.
 I knew I could do what I wanted to do.", while Harvey later stated:

 I came to work with them, sort of fully formed—the way that I looked, the way that I sounded: that was already there.
 And I felt, like, that they just supported where that was going to go.

 The label celebrated its 50th anniversary in 2009.